 Many in the area already have plans to celebrate Christmas with their local church communities, but if you're looking for a service and haven't found one yet, try these places of worship in different Little Rock neighborhoods: downtown and Argenta, The Heights and Hillcrest, Chenal Valley or west Little Rock.

 At the end of the day, when the shops are all closed and the gifts still need to be wrapped, the holidays are still about taking a moment to rest with your loved ones.
-That's when you'll be at South on Main, reconnecting with friends and family over an expertly crafted cocktail.
+That's when you'll be at Atlas, reconnecting with friends and family over an expertly crafted cocktail.
 Cheers!